 Take the previous step even further and create a clear reason for them to click through to your website.
 For a service-based business, this could be a blog post or a downloadable freebie.
 For an e-commerce business, this could be a discount code, special deal, or even a product you sell.
 The key is to give them something of value in return for clicking over to your website.

 Make sure it is clear from just looking at the pin what they will get once they head over to your site.
 Some ways to do this are:

-- Including a sneak peek or a few key points from the content your pin links to on the pin graphics itself.
+- Include a sneak peek or a few key points from the content your pin links to on the pin graphic itself.